design-first/system-designer-documentation/docs/Quick Start.md

 * load the page and
 * open the console of your browser to see the result.

+>You can also export your system into a JSON bundle and then import it in another web application.

 ## Use your system server side

 >**Version compatibility**